senocular/senocular.github.com/articles/js_object_primitive.md

 console.log(objectPritive.property) // undefined - OK
 ```

-Just like any primitive passed into a function, now an object primitive instances also cannot be changed.
+Just like any primitive passed into a function, now an object primitive instance would also not be changed.

 ## "Primitives Are Not Instances of Their Type"